HodaGH/yestersky/README.md

 <img src="img/repoStructure.png">

-OpenSkyScraper.java provides some OpenSky data.
+*OpenSkyScraper.java* provides some OpenSky data.
 Other data can be found at [https://opensky-network.org/datasets/states/](https://opensky-network.org/datasets/states/).
-Files are found and read by getJSONfromS3.sh or readCSV.sh, which both execute ReadOpenSkyFile.java in the package processAirData.
+Files are found and read by *getJSONfromS3.sh* or *readCSV.sh*, depending on whether they are batch files or smaller scrapes, and both execute *ReadOpenSkyFile.java* in the Java package *processAirData*.
 This java file converts the data to messages and sends them to Kafka.
 Part of the conversion is AVRO serialization.

 Confluent is a wrapper for Kafka that is used with Kafka-connect to connect Kafka to Cassandra.
 It also bundles Kafka Streams for quick deployment.
-Once the technologies are installed, configured, connected, and running, messages are sent to Cassandra.
-Queries on the data are made by the Web UI contained in query_out.
+Once the technologies are installed, configured, connected, and running; messages are sent to Cassandra.
+Queries on the data are made by the Web UI contained in *query_out*.
 The directory structure is exactly that which is needed for deployment in Tomcat7.
-In particular, the package queryAirData contains servlet GetQuery.java that does all of the heavy lifting in terms of connecting the frontend to Cassandra.
+In particular, the Java package *queryAirData* contains servlet *GetQuery.java* that does all of the heavy lifting in terms of connecting the frontend to Cassandra.